Improving Your Creative Writing Skills

 This shows the obvious path of creative thought, from right to left.
 Let the right side do its job of exploring the unknown without hinderance from the left and once the new images and patterns emerge, let the left side do its job of translating, without being too critical of course.
 This is exactly what clustering is supposed to do, allowing the right side to spill out its images and associations before writing begins.

-The author also explores childhood creativity, which I have also read elsewhere.
+The author also explores childhood creativity.
 Children are naturally more creative because they don't have very much lifetime experience like adults, so their left hemisphere is therefore at a disadvantage.
 Their right hemisphere dominates as they play and fantasize and wonder.
 Language is natural to them with its sounds and rhythms.

 However, the author points out another angle to the creative nature of children.
 Even though it is not entirely certain, the corpus callosum may not be fully developed in children allowing each hemisphere to operate without too much interference from the other.